ranibb/TypeScript-Playground/README.md

 ### Add a TrailRecording Class which can record Trails automatically based on a function that provides the current location

+We will extend the code by the functionality to record trails automatically based on some location provider.
+You can just simulate the location provider by a function which returns some arbitrary location as a current location.
+Then write a class TrailRecording with public methods start and stop to start and stop recording and with a getter or a method to retrieve the recorded coordinates.
+And think yourself which additional private class members you need for the implementation.
+When finished, test your code by starting the recording and stopping it 3 seconds later.

 ### Refactor the TrailRecording Class into a NameSpace